-Anyone encountering any suspicious soil or buried debris (unusual odors, sheen, and discoloration) during excavation or grounds clearing must immediately notify their supervisor and owner's representative.
-These materials must not be removed unless or until approved by the OSEH Department.
-OSEH staff will specify procedure including the proper containers to use, proper labeling, preparation for transportation, and proper disposal or recycling requirements.
+Anyone encountering any suspicious soil or buried debris (unusual odors, sheen, and discoloration) during excavation or grounds clearing must immediately notify their supervisor and Owner's Representative.
+These materials must not be removed unless or until approved by the ESH department.
+ESH staff will specify procedure including the proper containers to use, proper labeling, preparation for transportation, and proper disposal or recycling requirements.
 If soil piles exist on site, they shall be covered with tarps to prevent runoff to the storm drains.